Victorian Railways E class: Retirements and preservation

 In November 1937, E359 became the first 0-6-2T type to be taken off the register, while the remaining engines stayed on the register until the 1950s, with six of them continuing to operate until the early 1960s.

 The last original 2-4-2T engine, 236, was used as a shunter at Newport Workshops until it was taken out of service in 1954.
 The locomotive had been selected by V.R for display at Spencer Street Station to mark the 100th anniversary of Victoria's railways as it was in good enough condition and unaltered from its original form, ultimately sparing it from immediate scrapping.
 The engine was restored and displayed from the 11th to the 25th of September, 1954.
 It was then stored at Newport Workshops and later allocated to the newly established ARHS Railway Museum in Newport as one of its first display pieces, where it resides today.

 E369 and E377 were written off the register in February 1962, but were kept operational at Newport Workshops to act as yard pilots, which left only E371 to be the last 0-6-2T to be on the register, continuing until being written off in November 1963.
 E371 was moved to Newport Workshops for storage but returned to operation in 1967 to replace E377, which was poor condition.
 E377 was later scrapped, leaving only E369 and E371.
 Both continued to work as yard pilots at Newport Workshops until they were finally retired sometime in 1970.

 E369 was placed into storage at Newport awaiting scrapping, but it avoided being broken up.
 In April 1972, E369 and L1157 were towed by R707 to Spencer Street Station for display purposes.
 Following this, E369 was once again placed into storage at Newport, but was rescued for preservation in 1973 with efforts of Gerald Dee.
 E369 now resides at the ARHS's Museum alongside 236.

 E371 was also moved into storage at Newport Workshops and remained until the 1980s when it was bought by the Castlemaine & Maldon Railway Group.
 It would be transferred to Spotswood so it could be dismantled for future restoration.
 It was eventually found out that the locomotive had sustained significant damage to parts of its frames and boiler, which was considered too costly to repair at the time.
 Therefore, E371 was reassembled sometime in the 1990s and transferred to Maldon Railway Station for display.
+However, as of 2026, the VGR is planning to have E371 restored to operational condition, with funds aiming to reach $50,000 for the project.
+Once boiler inspections are completed, the parts will be transferred to Castlemaine where the restoration will commence.